Last Updated on August 18, 2020 by Matt

 The process for breaking in a generator is a cycle of letting it run and changing the oil.

-It’s important to let it run so that oil is able to circulate throughout and cover all moving parts.
+It’s important to let it run so that oil can circulate throughout and cover all moving parts.

 How-to: Step by Step

-It does take a few hours of your time but the process for properly breaking in a generator is quite easy, even if you don’t know much about engines.
+It takes a few hours, but the process for properly breaking in a generator is quite easy, even if you don’t know much about engines.
 Follow these steps and your generator should be working well for years to come.

 1. Go shopping.